 About the report

 The Global Economic Prospects is a World Bank Group flagship report.
-On a twice yearly basis, it examines growth trends for the global economy and how they affect developing countries.
+On a twice yearly basis (January and June), it examines growth trends for the global economy and how they affect developing countries.
 The reports include three-year forecasts for the global economy and individual developing countries and regions.
 A focused research chapter on relevant risk scenarios has recently been introduced.

 About the authors

 This report is a product of the Prospects Group in the Development Economics Vice Presidency of the World Bank.
-The project was managed by Andrew Burns, under the direction and the guidance of Kaushik Basu.
+The project was managed by Andrew Burns, with the guidance of Kaushik Basu.

 Several people contributed substantively to the report.
-The principal authors for chapter one (Global Outlook) were Tehmina Shaukat Khan and Andrew Burns.
-The projections and regional write-ups in Chapter two (Regional Outlook) were produced under the supervision of Allen Dennis.
-The authors for the respective regional write-ups were Derek Hung Chiat Chen (Latin America & Caribbean), Damir Cosic (Middle East & North Africa), Gerard Kambou (Sub-Saharan Africa), Mizuho Kida (Europe & Central Asia), Sanket Mohapatra (South Asia), and Ekaterine Vashakmadze (East Asia & the Pacific and Europe & Central Asia).
-John Baffes and Damir Cosic provided contributions to chapters one and two on commodity markets, and Eung Ju Kim and Young Il Choi provided similar inputs to the team on financial markets, including the forecasts on capital flows.
-Modeling and data work were led by Kamil Dybczak and Young Il Choi with inputs from Theo Janse van Rensburg and was assisted by Muhammad Adil Islam and Martin Hjelmsoe.
-The principal authors for chapter three (Capital flows and risks in developing countries) were Andrew Burns, Mizuho Kida, Sanket Mohapatra and Marc Stocker.
-Mark Kennedy, Jamus Jerome Lim, Raj Nallari, and Dana Vorisek provided significant analytical contributions to chapter three.
+The principal authors for chapter one (Global Outlook) were Tehmina Shaukat Khan and Andrew Burns, with contributions from Franziska Ohnsorge.
+The projections and regional write-ups in chapter two (Regional Outlook) were overseen by Allen Dennis.
+The authors for the respective regional write-ups were Derek Hung Chiat Chen (Latin America and Caribbean), Damir Ćosić (Middle East and North Africa), Gerard Kambou (Sub-Saharan Africa), Mizuho Kida (Europe and Central Asia), Sanket Mohapatra (South Asia), and Ekaterine Vashakmadze (East Asia and the Pacific).
+John Baffes and Damir Ćosić provided contributions to chapters one and two on commodity markets, and Young Il Choi, Eung Ju Kim and Marc Stocker provided inputs to the team on financial markets, including the forecasts on capital flows.
+Modeling and data work were led by Young Il Choi and Muhammed Adil Islam assisted by Thi Thanh Thanh Bui.
+The special topics were written by Marc Stocker, Sanket Mohapatra and Ekaterine Vashakmadze (Exchange rates and inflation trends).

 Regional projections and write-ups were produced in coordination with country teams, country directors, and the offices of the regional chief economists and PREM directors and in many instances benefitted from written inputs.
 The short-term commodity price forecasts were produced by John Baffes and Damir Ćosić.
 The remittances forecasts were produced by Christian Eigen-Zucchi and Dilip K. Ratha.

-The accompanying online publication was produced by a team comprised of David Horowitz, Marie-Anne Chambonnier, Muhammad Adil Islam, Vamsee Krishna Kanchi, Mikael Reventar, Katherine Rollins, and Swati P Mishra, with support from the Bank's Data Group (Ugendran Machakkalai and Malarvishi Veerappan) and Web Program Office (including Swati Abhijit Revankar).
+The accompanying online publication, Prospects for the Global Economy, was produced by a team comprised of Marie-Anne Chambonnier, Muhammad Adil Islam, Vamsee Krishna Kanchi, Mikael Reventar, Katherine Rollins, Swati P Mishra and Dana Vorisek, with technical support from David Horowitz, Ugendran Machakkalai, Malarvishi Veerappan, and Swati Abhijit Revankar.